How the Logbook Method Works for Vehicle Claims in Australia

 What is a logbook?

+What is a logbook of all journeys, and why does the ATO require one?
 A motor vehicle logbook records all your vehicle use for 12 consecutive weeks, tracking all personal and business trips.
 This information is required to claim tax deductions for your motor vehicle using the Logbook Method rather than the Cents Per Kilometer Method, which requires diary entries and no receipts.
 Read on to understand why it’s beneficial to go to the extra effort of a vehicle logbook…

 Why do I need to keep a logbook vehicle?